2nsv/Lab-Management-System/README.md

 ---

 ## 🔗 Relationships
 - One Patient → Many Orders
-- One Order → Many Tests (via Order_Test)
+- One Order → Many Tests
 - One Order → One Payment
 - One Employee → Many Test Results

 ---